 Added on Aug 9th, 2017

 Nitish Kumar has ditched his aspirations to be a future Prime Minister of India.
-By realigning with BJP in Bihar state assembly, he has signaled that 2019 parliamentary election is a foregone conclusion.
-The cold fact is that his decision has nothing to do with the BJP or the Congress.
-He recognizes that he has limited or no relevance outside Bihar.
+By aligning with Congress and then realigning with BJP in Bihar state assembly, he has shown that there is no hope for him in 2019.
+He has limited or no relevance outside Bihar.
 The Janata experiment has imploded every time it has shown some signs of revival.
 A sad development by any measure (objective or otherwise).